 I actually used to be a runner.
 When I was four, I participated in athletics training for the first time, and I soon discovered that I liked running long distances best.
-I’m 29 years old now and still love running.
+I’m 33 years old now and still love running.
 Having been forced to take many breaks, the last one after problems with my Achilles tendons, I looked for a new sport which put less strain on my tendons and joints than running, but offered me similar benefits: exercising outdoors, in any place, in any season.
 That’s why I took up cycling.
-About three years ago, I started off with road biking, a couple of months later I started mountain biking as well.
+In spring 2015, I started off with road biking, a couple of months later I started mountain biking as well.

 Although I’ve been watching the Tour de France since I was a little girl, my passion for watching cycling never made me want to get into cycling of any kind myself.
 The reason might be that I’m definitely not a natural when it comes to cycling: I vividly remember that I even managed to fall over with training wheels, and I cannot deny that I’m still pretty clumsy.
 I was therefore pretty sceptical if I would stick with it for long when I bought my first road bike.

 After eight years with my bikes, it now feels like I’ve found the perfect sport – even more so since I took part in my first races.
 I’ve always loved competing.
 Not because I want to come first all the time, but because I like having a goal that I can prepare for and because I enjoy pushing myself to the limit on the big day.